tasmota/docs/docs/HASPmota.md

 ### Run arbitrary Berry code

-Inserting an attribute `berry_run` to any object will compile and run the embedded Berry code during widget initialization.
+Inserting an attribute `berry_run` to any object will compile and run the embedded Berry code right after widget initialization.
+If you need the current widget object, it requires a special construct like: `"berry_run":"return def (x) print(x) end"`

 One common use is to trigger sensors read every 2 seconds: